wilsonify/wilsonify.github.io/content/recipes/SMOKY BLACKEYED PEAS WITH ROASTED SWEET POTATOES AND COLLARDS181.md

 ## Modifications

-This is not a blend of spices—it’s a berry with a confusing ass name.
-It is in a lot of Caribbean food and
+This is not a blend of spices
+it’s a berry with a confusing name.

-should be right next to all the spices and    in your store.
+It is in a lot of Caribbean food and should be right next to all the other spices in your store.

 These smoked peppers in sauce are sold in a tiny can and are usually near the salsa and beans.

-When you chop
+When you chop the chipotles,

-the chipotles, cut them open and scrape out the seeds.
-If you prefer it hot, then keep some of the seeds in, but think of
+cut them open and scrape out the seeds.

+If you prefer it hot, then keep some of the seeds in.
-your butt hole tomorrow as you make that call.